Help with low pay

 There are some tax and social welfare measures which help employees on low

-Family Income Supplement is a weekly tax-free payment that gives help to those on low pay.
+Working Family Payment (formerly known as Family Income Supplement (FIS)) is a weekly tax-free payment that gives help to those on low pay.
 It is available to employees with children.

 Getting social welfare payments